Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

 The legendary tournament is back

 If you are an avid tennis fan or if you enjoy playing tennis, read our article and learn how to find all the Wimbledon betting offers.
-Even though we are still under the impression from last year’s matches, we are looking forward to seeing what will happen at this year’s Championship.
+We’re already looking forward to this year’s Championship.

-The oldest Grand Slam Tournament has started, and we are sure that the players already have their heads in the game as they prepare to enter one of the world’s most popular tennis championships.
+The oldest Grand Slam Tournament takes place in June and July, and we are sure that the players already have their heads in the game as they prepare to enter one of the world’s most popular tennis championships.

 You enjoy watching tennis, but don’t quite understand it?
 No worries, we have prepared a short Wimbledon guide to help you understand how the Championship actually works, how many rounds there are, and where does it take place.

 Among the four Grand Slam Tournaments ( other being the Australian Open, the US Open, and the French Open), Wimbledon is often considered as the most prestigious one.
 It takes place at the All England Club.
-This year’s Wimbledon will begin on the 1st of July.
+This year’s Wimbledon will begin on 27th June.

 The Tournament consists of a few different events: